 A lot of us eat too much food and don’t exercise enough.
 Your energy needs depend on how much you exercise, how old you are, as well as your height and muscle mass.

 Do you find it difficult to shop for groceries?
 If so, you could ask a friend or family member for some help.
-If they can’t help you to shop or prepare meals you might need to start looking at some kind of home support.
-To access help and support in the home via government funded services, contact My Aged Care on 1800 200 422.
+If they can’t help you to shop or prepare meals, you might need to start looking at some kind of home support.
+To access help and support in the home via government-funded services, contact My Aged Care at 1800 200 422.

 Many older people worry about their bowel functions.
 To keep your bowels in good working order you need to stay hydrated, be active and consume enough fibre.
 If you do all of this and your bowels still aren’t working efficiently, you need to go and get a check-up.

 Older people are prone to Osteoporosis.
 You need to consume calcium as well as get enough Vitamin D in order to build and maintain bone health.
-Calcium needs increase as you age and if you have Osteoporosis, diet on it’s own won’ be enough to look after your bones.
+Calcium needs to increase as you age and if you have Osteoporosis, a diet on its own won’t be enough to look after your bones.
 You’ll likely require a supplement as well, and your doctor will put you on an Osteoporosis treatment plan.

 Oral health is a major concern for seniors.
 A lot of older people find it a challenge to get to the dentist.
-If they’re having troubles with their teeth, it can significantly impact on nutrition and diet.
+If they’re having trouble with their teeth, it can significantly impact their nutrition and diet.
 This could be a result of poorly fitted dentures, oral cavities, and pain as well.